wangmengning/MobilityForCO2Prediction/README.md

 ## 1. CO<sub>2</sub> emissions data
-This dataset is sourced from the Global Gridded Daily CO2 Emissions Dataset (GRACED), accessible at <https://carbonmonitor-graced.com/>.
+This dataset is sourced from the Global Gridded Daily CO<sub>2</sub> Emissions Dataset (GRACED), accessible at <https://carbonmonitor-graced.com/>.
 This dataset is supported by the work in [Scientific Data 7, 392 (2020)](https://doi.org/10.1038/s41597-020-00708-7), [Nature Communication 11, 5172 (2020)](https://doi.org/10.1038/s41467-020-18922-7), [The Innovation, 3, 1 (2022) ](https://doi.org/10.1016/j.xinn.2021.100182) and [Scientific Data 10, 69 (2023)](https://www.nature.com/articles/s41597-023-01963-0).
-GRACED has been processed to derive daily CO2 emission within distinct regional boundaries.
+GRACED has been processed to derive daily CO<sub>2</sub> emission within distinct regional boundaries.

 ## 2. Mobility data
 * **China** - Mobility data for China, collected between January 1 to February 29, 2020, is aggregated at the city level.

 The mobility data in Italy, the U.S., and Mexico are open-source and accessible through the following links.
-* **Italy** - Mobility data for Italy, spanning from January 18 to June 26, 2020, encompasses aggregated origin-destination movements between different Italian provinces.
+* **Italy** - Mobility data for Italy, spanning from January 18 to June 26, 2020, capturing aggregated origin-destination movements between different Italian provinces.
 The dataset is available at <https://data.humdata.org/dataset/covid-19-mobility-italy>.
-* **the U.S.** - Mobility data for the U.S., spanning from January 1 to February 15, 2020, offers valuable insights into population movement patterns at the county and state levels.
+* **the U.S.** - Mobility data for the U.S., spanning from January 1 to February 15, 2020, offers valuable insights into population movement patterns at two geographical scales: county and state.
 The datasets are accessible at <https://github.com/GeoDS/COVID19USFlows>.
-* **Mexico** - Mobility data for Mexico, depicting travel patterns between municipalities in Mexico, covers the period from January 1 to December 31, 2020, and can be accessed at <https://osf.io/42xqz/>.
+* **Mexico** - Mobility data for Mexico, presents a collection of human mobility networks that depict travel patterns between municipalities in Mexico during the period from January 1, 2020, to December 31, 2020.
+The datasets are accessible at <https://osf.io/42xqz/>.

 ## 3. Correlation
 This module presents the correlation analysis between human mobility and CO<sub>2</sub> emissions.